julien-lafont/protoless/docs/src/main/tut/message.md

 ## Hand-crafted encoders/decoders

-`Hand-crafted` encoders and decoders give you total control on how your objects are encoded and decoded.
+`Hand-crafted` encoders and decoders give you a total control on how your objects are encoded and decoded.
-You've to define for each field how to read/write it and at which position.
+For each field you have to define how and where to read/write it .

-It's useful if you want to validate or transform protobuf message to fit with your model.
+It's useful if you want to validate or transform protobuf message to fit your model.

 ```protobuf
 message Meteo {